• Consortium Research Platform on Genomics (CRP-Genomics)

 6. Pathogenomics +

-• Magnaporthe Genome: Genomes of four strains of fungal blast pathogen Magnaporthe infecting Rice (Magnaporthe oryzae RMg_Dl), Pearl millet (Magnaporthe grisea PMg_Dl), Indian Goosegrass (Magnaporthe grisea GgMg-Dl), and Napier grass (Magnaporthe grisea GnMg-Dl) were sequenced by adopting short and long-read sequencing technologies, and published.
-The high-throughput hybrid assembly revealed genome sizes in the range of 40.0-50.0 Mb
+• Magnaporthe Genome: The genomes of four fungal blast pathogen Magnaporthe strains sequenced, revealed genome sizes ranging from 40.0 to 50.0 Mb.: those infecting rice (Magnaporthe oryzae RMg_Dl), pearl millet (Magnaporthe grisea PMg_Dl), Indian Goosegrass (Magnaporthe grisea GgMg-Dl), and Napier grass (Magnaporthe grisea GnMg-Dl).

-• Genome-assisted pathogenomics tools:Genome-assisted genotyping tools (Multilocus Sequence Typing) and sensitive detection methods (Loop-mediated isothermal amplification-LAMP) for bunt and blast were developed.
-Three novel miRNAs playing a pivotal role in blast resistance were identified in rice
+• Genome-assisted pathogenomics tools:Genome-assisted genotyping tools, such as Multilocus Sequence Typing (MLST), and sensitive detection methods, like Loop-Mediated Isothermal Amplification (LAMP), were developed for bunt and blast pathogens.
+Additionally, three novel miRNAs that play a pivotal role in blast resistance were identified in rice.

 • 7.
 Computational and Analytical Solutions for High throughput Biological Data +